 Police also informed the court that financial inquiries had raised questions regarding assets acquired by the 44-year-old businessman over recent years.

-Police told the court that approximately 50 additional statements must still be obtained from relatives, associates and other individuals connected to the suspects and the complainant.
+Investigators told the court that substantial investigative work remains outstanding, including the collection of approximately 50 additional statements from relatives, associates and other individuals connected to the suspects and the complainant.

 Defence lawyer Antonis Demetriou challenged the police application for detention and questioned the reliability of the complainant’s allegations.